BREEDERS’ CUP CLASSIC (updated Oct. 29, 2017)

 - GIANT EXPECTATIONS (P. Eurton)

 Sharp Azteca outclassed his foes with a thoroughly convincing front-running victory in the 8F Kelso H.-G2 at Belmont Park Sept.
-23, leaving a couple of former BC Dirt Mile contenders who are no longer under consideration, Divining Rod and Tommy Macho, in the dust.
-The Jorge Navarro-trained colt previously captured the Monmouth Cup-G3 July 30 by more than seven lengths and should be no worse than second choice and perhaps even favored on Breeders’ Cup day.
-The son of Freud worked six furlongs in 1:12 4/5 at Monmouth Park Oct.
-14.
+23. The Jorge Navarro-trained colt previously captured the Monmouth Cup-G3 July 30 by more than seven lengths and should be no worse than second choice and perhaps even favored on Breeders’ Cup day.

 Battle of Midway, third in this year’s Kentucky Derby, added blinkers, got the patient ride he prefers, and won the listed Shared Belief S. over the same track and distance of the BC Dirt Mile in late August with a career top speed figure.
 However, he was simply second best to Untrapped in the subsequent Oklahoma Derby-G3 at Remington Park Sept.
-24 at a mile and one-eighth and will appreciate the turn back to a mile.
-The son of Smart Strike worked four furlongs in 1:00 flat at Santa Anita Oct.
-12 in company with Ike Walker (see workout).
+24 at a mile and one-eighth.
+Like Cupid, he will appreciate the turn back to a mile.

 - ROY H (P. Miller)

 - WHITMORE (R. Moquett)